What is Learning Support Funding and how does it work?

-The funding is there to empower learners who might otherwise struggle to continue or complete their course.
-And means that more learners can achieve their learning goals.
+The funding is there to empower learners who would otherwise struggle to continue or complete their course.
+And it means that more learners can achieve their learning goals.

-To successfully claim LSF1, you need two things:
+To successfully access LSF1, you need two things:

 - Ongoing monthly evidence of support.

-At the start of a learner’s programme, providers should be identifying their learners who would benefit from learning support and create an individualised learner report (ILR) for these learners.
+At the start of a learner’s programme, providers should be identifying their learners who require learning support and include this information on the apprentice’s individualised learner record (ILR).

-If an initial discussion with a learner reveals that they previously received support at school, written notes of this discussion can count as evidence of an identified need.
+If a discussion with a learner reveals that they previously received support at school, written notes of this discussion can count towards evidence of an identified need.

-It helps to assess your learners’ needs during onboarding to ensure they receive the appropriate support from day one.
+It’s crucial to assess all your learners during onboarding to ensure that needs are identified and that learners who require reasonable adjustments receive the appropriate support from day one.